 Yes, provided that a form was issued to you.
-Follow the instructions for getting a copy of your 1098-T above, making sure to select the tax year of interest from the drop-down menu box.
+Log log onto WebAdvisor and go to the Financial Information section.
+Select the tax year from the drop-down menu box.
 The current tax year appears in the window by default.

 If you have additional questions/concerns you can reach us

-Note: Please be advised that Mott Community College is prohibited from providing legal, tax, or accounting advice to students and we are not responsible for any use you make of this information.
+Note: Please be advised that Mott Community College is prohibited from providing legal, tax, or accounting advice to students and we are not responsible for any use you make of the information provided to you.